chaoge525/soafee_demo/documentation/builds.rst

 Provided their Yocto layer sources can be found by bitbake via ``conf/bblayers.conf``, these features can be enabled by passing them as a space-separated list into ``DISTRO_FEATURES`` within ``conf/local.conf``.
+This build process is described in :ref:`Manual Bitbake Build Preparation`.

-``meta-ewaol`` repository also provides kas build config files that will enable automatic fetch and inclusion of layer sources, as well as parameter and feature specification for building the target images.
+For use with the recommended kas build tool, the ``meta-ewaol`` repository also provides kas build config files that will enable automatic fetch and inclusion of layer sources, as well as parameter and feature specification for building the target images.
 Extra build config files are further provided that enable a wider range of build options without manual configuration.
 These are as follows.

 kas Build Configurations
 ------------------------

-The EWAOL quickstart guide illustrates how to build an EWAOL software image via
+The EWAOL quickstart guide illustrates how to build an EWAOL software image by supplying build configuration YAML files to the kas build tool:
-kas: :ref:`Minimal Image Build via kas`.
+:ref:`Minimal Image Build via kas`.

 The ``meta-ewaol-config/kas`` directory contains build configs to support building images via kas for the EWAOL project.